AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 Conclusion:
 -----------
-Aviatrix strives to provide the best Hybrid Cloud solution/technology for the world.
-Please do not hesitate to contact us if you have any valuable advices in mind.
-We sincerely appreciate your support and being our loyal customer!
+At Aviatrix, we believe that networking is a foundational element of cloud computing which should be as dynamic, scalable, and elastic as compute and storage.
+Please do not hesitate to contact us if you have any feedback.